Lad os vaske dine data!

 But in cases where a debtor/borrower does not meet their obligations, does not pay their debts or does not pay their invoices, it is important to have strong credit terms that help avoid or minimize the potential loss that may occur.

-The right credit terms and credit sizes are important to minimize the risk of bad debt losses.
+The right credit periods and credit sizes are important to minimize the risk of bad debt losses.

 Get help with your credit terms